aditya-azad/simple-ssg/README.md

+# Under construction

+- write tests

+- arch
+    - legend: ->> parallelizable stuff, -> non parallelizable
+    - public ->> compress ->> copy
+      non-public ->> to html ->> to struct -> dep trees ->> gen ->> minify ->> copy
+    - to html: jupyter, markdown, html
+    - to struct: for parsing
+    - dep trees: for checking for cycles

+- data structs
+    - global_vars: stores the global variables visible to all files
+        - _pages: slugs of files in pages dir (does not recurse)
+        - _pages_<subdir>..: files in a sub dir of pages
+        - vars defined in config file
+    - gen_file: templates and final files
+        - context_vars: variables passed in through props
+        - slug: the relative path (empty in case of template file)
+        - depends_on: all the files that this file depends on
+        - contents: the blocks of content defined as special data structure which can be compressed into final html form

+- variables can be kept track of in a stack like data structure

+- use keyword
+    - handles globals, props and defs

 # Simple Static Site Generator

 Don't wanna download billions of bytes for just creating a simple website?
 Or don't wanna learn and re-learn a whole bunch of syntax every time you want to customize the theme once in a blue moon?
 SSSG got you covered.